 It’s not often that an outstanding residence in the center of a community is abandoned.
 But in Coudersport, Pennsylvania, Old Hickory has been disused for nearly 30 years.

-In 1903, the family sold the house to Thomas J. Lawler, who then sold the home in January 1928 to a partnership who turned the residence into The Old Hickory, naming it in honor of Andrew Jackson.
-The inn and parlor was lavished with unique signs and stationary, such as depicting Jackson riding a donkey.
-The caricature was drawn by a guest who had become delinquent on a bill and designed the logo in lieu of cash payment.
+In 1903, the family sold the house to Thomas J. Lawler, who then sold the home in January 1928 to a partnership that turned the residence into The Old Hickory, naming it in honor of Andrew Jackson.
+The inn and parlor were lavished with unique signs and stationery, such as depicting Jackson riding a donkey.
+The caricature was drawn by a guest who had become delinquent on a bill.
+Instead of paying with cash, the guest designed a logo for the inn.

 Rigas invested $500,000 into acquiring antiques to furnish Old Hickory.
 The antiques, acquired at Morgart’s Trash & Treasures and other stores, were paid for with company money but were then charged back to the Rigases on the company books.
-Renovation work never started on the house and the antiques was reportedly stored in a barn on the Rigas estate.
+Renovation work never started on the house, and the antiques were reportedly stored in a barn on the Rigas estate.